 Asians and those of Asian descent are more likely to have Moyamoya disease than other ethnic groups.
 The condition also may be the result of a gene abnormality; about one in 10 people with the disease have a close relative who also has it.
 It occurs twice as frequently in women than in men.
 Symptoms most often appear in children around the age of 5 or adults in their 30s or 40s.

 Moyamoya disease typically is diagnosed by MRI and, if necessary, a follow-up angiogram.

-“Almost always, when you have a stroke, you have to look at the blood vessels,” Dr. Russin said.
+“Almost always, when you have a stroke, you have to look at the blood vessels,” Russin says.
 “And then the blood vessels, the pattern of stenosis and changes in the brain are very characteristic with Moyamoya.
 So you can pick it up generally on an angiogram or CT scan.”

 How is Moyamoya disease treated?

-There are many different surgical treatments for Moyamoya disease; are all designed to improve blood flow to your brain.
+There are many different surgical treatments for Moyamoya disease, all designed to improve blood flow to your brain.
 In bypass surgery, scalp arteries are attached to brain arteries, or your doctor may attempt revascularization to widen the damaged blood vessels.
-Treatment is generally very successful, and most who undergo treatment do not experience any more strokes or other symptoms associated with Moyamoya disease, according to the National Institute of Neurological Disorders and Stroke.
+Treatment is generally very successful, and most who undergo treatment do not experience any more strokes or other symptoms associated with Moyamoya disease, according to NINDS.

 Are you experiencing symptoms of Moyamoya disease?
 The neurosurgeons at the Cerebral Revascularization Center of USC can help.
 If you are in the Los Angeles area, request an appointment or call (800) USC-CARE (800-872-2273).